blockpass-org/blockpass/docs/kyc-connect-dashboard/nginx-config.md

 # Nginx configuration

-_You need enable HTTPS/SSL during instalation before following instruction below_
+_You need to enable HTTPS/SSL during installation before following instructions below_

-- KYCConnect work behind nginx instance and it can fully configurable by modify `nginx.conf`
+- KYC Connect works behind nginx server and it can configured by modifying the `nginx.conf` file

-- With default nginx allow access all KYC connect endpoints
+- By default nginx allows access to all KYC Connect endpoints and login form

 ```sh
   location / {